Erlotinib: Mechanism

 Erlotinib is an epidermal growth factor receptor inhibitor (EGFR inhibitor).
 The drug follows Iressa (gefitinib), which was the first drug of this type.
 Erlotinib specifically targets the epidermal growth factor receptor (EGFR) tyrosine kinase, which is highly expressed and occasionally mutated in various forms of cancer.
 It binds in a reversible fashion to the adenosine triphosphate (ATP) binding site of the receptor.
 For the signal to be transmitted, two EGFR molecules need to come together to form a homodimer.
 These then use the molecule of ATP to trans-phosphorylate each other on tyrosine residues, which generates phosphotyrosine residues, recruiting the phosphotyrosine-binding proteins to EGFR to assemble protein complexes that transduce signal cascades to the nucleus or activate other cellular biochemical processes.
 When erlotinib binds to EGFR, formation of phosphotyrosine residues in EGFR is not possible and the signal cascades are not initiated.

 Society and culture

 It is marketed in the United States by Genentech and OSI Pharmaceuticals and elsewhere by Roche.

-The drug's U.S. patent will expire in 2020.
+The drug's U.S. patent expired in 2020.
 In May 2012, the US District Court of Delaware passed an order in favor of OSI Pharmaceutical LLC against Mylan Pharmaceuticals upholding the validity of the patent for Erlotinib.
 In India, generic pharmaceutical firm Cipla is battling with Roche against the Indian patent for this drug.